sportsclimbs/grades/content/lists/uk-routes.md

 ---
 title: "UK Routes"
 date: 2021-04-13T18:11:22+01:00
+summary: All ascents in the UK of 8c+ and above by year
 LastUpdated: 2021-06-15
 draft: false
-summary: List of UK routes and all ascents of 8c+ and above.
 ---

 ![Eder Lomba on Northern Lights](/img/eder-northern-lights-01.jpg)